blackhatethicalhacking/DDoSlayer/README.md

 # DDoS

-A DDoS tool written by Black Hat Ethical Hacking .
+A Layer 7 DDoS tool written by Black Hat Ethical Hacking.

 # What Is A DDos-Attack?